 " . . . and while [the BFC] is delighted to see there is progress on that . . . "

 What progress?
-As detailed elsewhere on this site, the furniture industry is only too aware that there has been absolutely no progress made by BEIS over the past three years and there is not likely to be any in the near future either.
+As detailed elsewhere on this site, the furniture industry is only too aware that there has been absolutely no progress made by BEIS over the past five years or so and there is not likely to be any in the near future either.
 This is a double-lie by the BFC since it also knows only too well (confirmed to me by FIRA) that BEIS's 2016 consultation proposed nothing like the Regulations being "fully revised", i.e. it left out huge chunks of the Regulations altogether and what it did include was deliberately vague and contentious, ensuring no progress is likely.
 The BFC then goes on to contradict itself anyway by stating:

 " . . . recent proposed revisions [September 2016] don't fully address many of the important issues . . . "